Can I Get Unemployment if I Was Wrongfully Terminated?

 What Is the Process of Claiming Unemployment Benefits?

 Terminated employees must file an unemployment claim in the state where they worked.
 Since no federal unemployment fund exists, each state manages its own program.
-This can be done online for the fastest claim submission process.
 Depending on the state, you may be able to file online, through the mail, or in person.
+Submitting a claim online provides for the fastest claim process.
 Not all states offer all options, so you will need to look into what your state requires.

 Some states have extensive filing and document requirements for individuals claiming unemployment.
-California, for example, requires information about all employers in the last 18 months, gross pay for each employer, reasons for no longer working, registration through the ID.me website, two forms of primary identification documents, and a secondary form of identity documentation.
+For example, California requires information about all employers in the last 18 months, gross pay for each employer, reasons for no longer working, registration through the ID.me website, two forms of primary identification, and a secondary form of identity documentation.

 Bringing a Wrongful Termination Claim While Collecting Unemployment